Navjotbians/toxic-comment-classifier/README.md

 * <b>Model Evaluation</b>
   <br>
-  For model evaluation *stratified K-fold* cross validation in conjuction with *F1-score* and *Jaccard score* is used.
+  For model evaluation *K-fold* cross validation in conjuction with *F1-score* and *Jaccard score* is used.

 * <b>Inference</b>
   <br>